Code:

 Executive Summary

-Levels of harvested forage in the production systems of Latin America and the Caribbean are very low relative to their potential.
-In tropical areas, such as Costa Rica, the production of dry matter (DM) of the main forage species ranges between 10 and 25 t DM / ha / year, but on average the animals consume less than 45 % of the available pasture.
-In temperate zones, such as Uruguay, forage production on average is 4.5 t DM / ha / year, when the potential is at least 10 t DM / ha / year.
-In Argentina it is estimated that between 2 and 4 t DM / ha / year are harvested, while the potential is up to 15 t DM / ha / year.
-Improving the production and consumption of grass on farms requires easily implemented grazing management technologies that allow optimizing grass use in terms of quantity and quality throughout the year.
-The objective of this project is to improve the self-sufficiency and sustainability of livestock production by increasing the grass harvest of family farms in Uruguay, Argentina and Costa Rica by at least 30 % through the use of drones and decision support platforms.
+Forage harvest levels in Latin American and Caribbean production systems are very low in relation to their potential.
+In tropical zones, such as Costa Rica, dry matter (DM) production of the main forage species ranges between 10 and 25 t DM/ha/year, but on average animals consume less than 45% of the available pasture.
+In temperate zones, as in Uruguay, forage production averages 4.5 t DM/ha/year, when the potential is at least 10 t DM/ha/year.
+In Argentina, it is estimated that between 2 and 4 t DM/ha/year are harvested, while the potential can reach up to 15 t DM/ha/year.
+Improving pasture production and consumption levels on the farm requires easily adopted grazing management technologies to optimize the use of pasture in quantity and quality throughout the year.
+The objective of this project was to improve the self-sufficiency and sustainability of livestock production by increasing by at least 30% the harvest of pasture produced on family farms in Uruguay, Argentina and Costa Rica through better decision making in pasture management.
+The development of the technology involved the implementation of a cloud-based service accessible via web or app that collected information from each farm (users), processed it, developed management indicators and visualized grazing and stocking decisions.
+The proposed solution aimed to: i) simplify and optimize decision making in real time regarding the sequence of paddocks to be grazed, the necessary subdivisions, the required grazing time, the area to be mechanically harvested for stocking and the optimal date to do so; and ii) automate biomass measurement through the use of remote measurement devices (drones or satellites) that are easy to adopt.

 The technological solution